vinyll/simple-page-application/README.md

 This just works out of the 📦.

-The technologies behind this:
+Based on very solid & lite libraries (this whole app is 24Kb, app and libraries included!)

+## The libraries it uses

 - [RiotJS](https://riot.js.org) for web components made easy.
-- [Riot Router](https://github.com/riot/route), a Vanilla basic routing system.
+- [PageJS](http://visionmedia.github.io/page.js/), a Vanilla basic routing system.
 - [Milligram](https://milligram.io/) for CSS to make HTML natively beautiful.

+Agnostic of server technologies.
-It's very easy to plug this with an API for example.
+It's very convenient to plug this with an API or whatever you feel like.

 This skeleton can run on its own in a [Github Pages](https://vinyll.github.io/simple-page-application/).

+Just clone and run your own app 👾